Why Is Running Against the Wind So Hard?

 If you’re tired of struggling against the wind or catching your breath as you run, you should try these tips.

 After all, we’re talking about a skill that comes in handy whether you’re doing a 10K or a marathon.

 Let’s take a look at some ways you can be ready for running in the wind.

 Training for a race requires you to train for the course and your goal time.
 And you can do that only with a positive mindset.
 Never expect your run to be a piece of cake.
 Think about why you started running in the first place and try to have a sense of gratitude.
 Even though it’s going to be tough, some people can’t run at all due to physical conditions, so it’s a huge gift to be able to run at all.

 Even think of the wind as a means for a hard training run similar to a hill workout.
 Remind yourself that this is making you a stronger runner.

 If you run with your head facing forward, the wind seems to be pushing you back.
 So it’s easier to concentrate on running intensity and not distance.

 If you focus on running pace, the wind may push back and make you feel like you’re not making any headway.
-Instead of taking a lot of small steps, take fewer big steps and you will make faster progress.
+Instead of constantly looking at your GPS watch, focus on the intensity.

 Adapt Your Running Form

-Racing against the wind can be hard for a beginner runner who is just trying to maintain a consistent pace.
+Racing against the wind can be hard for a beginner runner trying to maintain a consistent pace.